 Process retrospection is the last step in a cycle and is a reflection on the process itself.
 It is not about talking about the product or the tasks accomplished, but about how the team worked.
 It’s a time to take stock of what worked well and what needs improvement.
 60 minutes should be enough time for this meeting.

 The Product Owner is the defender of the product.
-He represents the link with the market and the customers to the development team.
-It is also his role to establish the Product Backlog and to manage it.
+He represents the link between the market and the customers to the development team.
+It is also his role to establish the Product Backlog and manage it.
 He also prioritizes the order of tasks to be performed.